pedrolopesme/vacuum/README.md

 #### - updateOutput
 If the vacuum finds a previously generated output, should it just update the output file (by appending new log files) ? *Not Required, default false.*

+### Makefile

+This project provides a Makefile with all common operations need to develop, test and build call-it.

+* build: generates binaries
+* test: runs all tests
+* clean: removes binaries
+* run: executes main func

 ### Develop using Docker

 To build a docker image, you should just simply type: